 In Second Life, you can (as a 3D version of yourself that you create, called an avatar) walk, drive or fly, through thousands of imaginary lands built by the nearly 600,000 current "residents" whose own "avatars" reside there, as well, in virtual form.
 In Second Life you can experience the streets of Dublin, Ireland, which are so real that if you know your way around the city, you can walk to the Guinness factory, which is operational, and watch the virtual Guinness bottles on the assembly line.
 Or experience, as many of us did, the pride of watching hundreds of people walk a course that took hours, to raise $30,000 (in real money) for the American Cancer Society.
 (Those who experienced the cancer walk described a jolt of admiration each time someone passed by wearing a sign that said "cancer survivor," or as we offered our encouragement to someone walking by with a tag that read "lost my mom to breast cancer.")

 You can sit out on a deck, listening to a live musical performance with 50 or 60 people, chatting as the sun sets over the water.
-Or stumble into a disco at 2AM, filled with beautiful people, flirting and dancing to a loud pulsating beat as smoke and stroke lights create a haze in the room.
+Or stumble into a disco at 2AM, filled with beautiful people, flirting and dancing to a loud pulsating beat as smoke and strobe lights create a haze in the room.
 Or experience what it’s like to walk through a haute couture clothing store, buying "one of these" and "one of those" for your avatar to wear.

 3D virtual reality involves not only what we can see and hear, but what we can experience, through our real time interaction within this virtual world.
 And what makes Second Life particularly powerful is that the graphics are deceptively real, allowing them to facilitate and provoke reminiscent and identifiable experiential feelings normally equated with specific real life experiences.